Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

 Food grown from plants is not the only item you may want in your survival garden.
 You can add a few rabbit hutches too.
 Rabbits are an excellent source of protein and their manure can go directly into your garden beds immediately.

 You can dig a small pond or turn a swimming pool into a freshwater pond to provide your family with fish.
 You can also turn a pond into a saltwater pond and grow shrimp and other saltwater animals.

 Throw in some chickens!
 Chickens can provide both meat and eggs.
 Raising a dozen chickens near or even in your garden also provides another form of fertilizer for your plants.
 If you don’t have enough room in your garden, chickens can be kept in cages in a garage if necessary along with rabbits.

 Other considerations may include raising a few ducks or quail.
 Both leave you with very tasty eggs.

 Consider what additions you can add to your survival garden to provide the necessary food for your family.
 Be creative.
 Remember, there could come a time when all of those “wish I had thought about” animals and plants may not be an option anymore.

 When you start a survival garden this season, you will be taking the necessary steps to be prepared for an emergency situation ahead of time.
 You will be able to provide nutritious meals for your family right from your own property.

 Do your research, then get started.
 Plant what you can and as much as you can.
 Add variety.
 With some creativity, you can start a survival garden that will continue to provide food for years to come.

-Download my FREE Survival Garden Guide below as part of the Spring Garden Giveaway 2022 for some quick tips to help you get started on your journey of making a Survival Garden.
+Download my FREE Survival Garden Guide Workbook below for some quick tips to help you get started on your journey of making a Survival Garden.